 Dr. Sarah Price

 Sarah was one of the main writers of our AECB Retrofit Standard.
 Sarah has experience of working on a wide variety of projects related to energy in the built environment from concept through to commissioning.
-Sarah is also the current Technical Author for the updated PAS2035 document due out later this year.
+Sarah is also the current Technical Author for the updated PAS2035 document.

 Eric is an architect and long-term AECB member whose career has focused solely on practicing energy saving design.
-He has been a regular trainer on the AECB’s CarbonLite Passivhaus Designer course and is keen to assist self-builders, other building practicioners and professionsals in desiging and building to high standards of energy saving and comfort.
+He has been a regular trainer on a Passivhaus Designer course and is keen to assist self-builders, other building practitioners and professionals in designing and building to high standards of energy saving and comfort.